Automattic/woocommerce-services/readme.txt

 == Changelog ==

+= 2.4.2 - 2023-xx-xx =
+* Fix - When automated taxes are enabled, the order refund button will fail

 = 2.4.1 - 2023-11-28 =
 * Fix - Street address is not included when recalculating the tax in edit order page.